 Significance Key Topics & Concerns Engagement Platforms Employees Human capital is our most valuable asset, and we are committed to investing in the development of our people.
-We create a performance-led culture with learning opportunities where our people can develop and grow.
-Training and development Safe and healthy work environment Engaging employment experience Intranet/Circulars/ Newsletter Email communication Briefings/Trainings Townhalls Suppliers Strong and effective relationships with our suppliers give our businesses strategic advantages, including better value.
+We create a performance-led culture with learning opportunities where our people can develop and grow. > Training and development > Health, safety and general well-being environment > Engaging employment experience > Career development > Orientation programmes > Staff communication via townhalls, intranet, circulars, newsletter and emails > Performance and career development reviews Suppliers Strong and effective relationships with our suppliers give our businesses strategic advantages, including better value.
 By effecting stringent procurement processes, we foster an ethical culture and comply with all legal requirements.
-Responsible business practices Governance and compliance structure Sustainable procurement Face-to-face and/or virtual meetings Email communication Customers/Retailers We are committed to keeping abreast of consumer trends and preferences, as well as research and development initiatives to continually improve our range of products to better meet consumers' needs for high quality, healthier and innovative offerings.
-Product quality Understanding consumer needs Innovation and creation Corporate website Social media channels Product marketing promotions and campaigns Government/ Regulators/Activists Governments and regulations can affect how businesses are run and create new challenges and opportunities for us.
+Responsible business practices Governance and compliance structure Sustainable procurement Face-to-face and/or virtual meetings Email communication Customers/Consumers We are committed to keeping abreast of consumer trends and preferences, as well as research and development initiatives to continually improve our range of products to better meet consumers' needs for high quality, healthier and innovative offerings.
+Product quality Understanding consumer needs Innovation and creation Corporate website Social media channels Product marketing promotions and campaigns Government/Regulators/Activists Governments and regulations can affect how businesses are run and create new challenges and opportunities for us.
 We keep a close eye on topics of concern to governments, regulatory bodies and activist groups wherever we operate.
 In our key markets, we also engage with the regulators regularly to understand their concerns and to provide our feedback.
-Compliance with laws and regulations Opportunities for collaboration Regulatory filings Meetings and dialogues
+Compliance with laws and regulations Opportunities for collaboration Regulatory filings Meetings and dialogues Seminars and Conferences

-Significance Key Topics & Concerns Engagement Platforms Investors Our investors believe firmly that a sustainable business approach is important in creating long-term value for the company.
-Relevant disclosure to shareholders Business strategy Economic and financial performance Annual general meeting Annual report Corporate website and communications Local Communities Corporate social responsibility events
+Significance Key Topics & Concerns Engagement Platforms Investors Our investors believe firmly that a sustainable business approach is important in creating long-term value for the company. > Relevant disclosure to shareholders > Business strategy > Economic and financial performance > Annual general meeting > Annual report > Corporate website and communications > Half-yearly reporting Local Communities As active members of our communities, we aim to contribute towards their continued well-being.
+Sustainable development of our communities Supporting social needs and events Corporate social responsibility events